Radiology Hringbraut and Fossvogur

 Contrast material:

-Iodine-based contrast is often given intravenously.
+Iodinated contrast agent is often administered intravenously.

 Procedure: